rhysbrooks1/CS321-002-s25-team-09/README.md

 written in engineering language that is assigned to a developer.
 This task should be referenced by a commit containing a message similar to `Implements task #3`.

-As a warm up exercise, each team member should create a task similar to [`task
-#2`](https://github.com/BoiseState/CS321_Cybersecurity/issues/2) and then edit the
-[`README-submission.md`](README-submission.md) file with their information.
+As a warm-up exercise, each team member should create a task similar to [`task #2`](https://github.com/BoiseState/CS321_Cybersecurity/issues/2) and then edit the [`README-submission.md`](README-submission.md) file with their information.

 Here is a sample project log from a team from a previous semester: